Track mileage automatically

 How to set yourself up for success with a grey fleet

-As the example calculation above illustrates, grey fleets can be the cheaper, simpler alternative to company cars – if and when managed correctly.
+Grey fleets can be the cheaper, simpler alternative to company cars – if and when managed correctly.
+Start by documenting processes, assessing what your organisation needs to stay compliant, and creating transparency with a grey policy

 Automate admin tasks